concrete-cc/anotherlog/README.md

 ### `.setLevel(level)`
 Set the minimum log level to output.
 If `NODE_ENV` set to **development** defaults to **debug**.
 Otherwise defaults to **info**

+## Notes
+`NODE_ENV=development` will change the output emitted by this library.
+In development mode a warning is printed to the screen and messages are logged in a human readable format.
+When running in production all messages are logged as machine readable JSON.

 ## Contributing

 To report bugs or request features, submit issues here on GitHub, [concrete-cc/anotherlog/issues](https://github.com/concrete-cc/anotherlog/issues).
 Pull requests are also welcome.